snowdrop/k8s-infra/ansible/README-cloud.md

 - Optional: Add any other user public keys to allow those users to ssh into the target machine

+  The usernames supplied need to be valid GitHub usernames that have Public Keys uploaded to their accounts, since those public keys will be downloaded from GitHub and added to the list of authorized keys that can access the machine

   ```bash
   ansible-playbook -i inventory/simple_host playbook/import_public_key.yml -e '{gh_usernames: [foo, bar]}'
   ```